Sagebox/Sagebox-rs/README.md

 Sagebox::image_view_before_after(&image1,&image2);
 ```

-where elements can be added to extend its functionality, and the return class can be kept (or discarded) to control and manage the created window.
+This function can be called as a single function call, with no prior Sagebox initalization.
+Elements can be added to extend its functionality, and the return class can be kept (or discarded) to control and manage the created window.
 <br /><br />

 # Getting Started